HarvardForest/genm/README.md

 =====================================================

 Global atmospheric temperatures are currently following the worst case scenarios for climate projections.
-Studies of climate change impacts on ecosystems often use Species Distribution Models (SDM) to predict how altered climatic regimes will shift species' ranges; however, processes, such as local adaptation, are known to generate variation within species Parmesan (2006) that could have community level impacts (Ikeda et al.
-2014; Record et al. 2013), which current SDMs employ species level data, which have historically averaged over this important intraspecific variation (Aitken and Bemmels 2016; Gotelli and Stanton-Geddes 2015;
+Studies of climate change impacts on ecosystems often use Species Distribution Models (SDM) to predict how altered climatic regimes will shift species' ranges; however, processes, such as local adaptation, are known to generate variation within species Parmesan (2006) that could have community level impacts (Ikeda et al.  2014; Record et al. 2013), which current SDMs employ species level data, which have historically averaged over this important intraspecific variation (Aitken and Bemmels 2016; Gotelli and Stanton-Geddes 2015; Fitzpatrick and Keller 2014).
+In this project, a collaborative team of researchers will use two study systems, the carnivorous plant *Sarracenia purpurea* (the Northern Pitcher Plant) and Eastern North American ant assemblages, to:

-Fitzpatrick and Keller 2014).
-In this project, a collaborative team of researchers will use two study systems, the carnivorous plant *Sarracenia purpurea* (the Northern Pitcher Plant) and Eastern North American ant assemblages, to: 1) collect and process field samples for genetic analyses; 2) test the sensitivity of SDM to intraspecific genetic variation through computer simulations; and 3) improve the transparency of SDM modeling through the application and development of data provenance software (Boose et al. 2007).
+1. collect and process field samples for genetic analyses
+2. test the sensitivity of SDM to intraspecific genetic variation through computer simulations
+3. improve the transparency of SDM modeling through the application and development of data provenance software (Boose et al. 2007).

 The students selected for this project will be co-mentored by Matthew Lau and Sydne Record.
 At the beginning of the project, mentors will have